fdeross/Help-Docs/for Bakeries/Products and Listings/- Complete/Product Glossary and Definitions.md

 ## Conclusion

 There are a lot of options that you can select from and it can be overwhelming in the beginning.
-Remember that you can easily search through this document by selecting **Edit > Find** on the top menu of of your broswer.
+Remember that you can easily search through this document by selecting **Edit > Find** on the top menu of of your browser.
 If we missed anything please let us know.